 I recently caught up with Zola to talk about Techstars Boulder and their ongoing interest in Utah’s tech and startup community.
 With application deadlines quickly approaching for their upcoming class (November 18 is the final day to apply, do so here), he was quick to stress that Utah companies are welcome and encouraged to start exploring the options Techstars has to offer.

 “Utah has a similar mindset to what we have in Colorado,” he said.
 “You can build a great business anywhere, there are great people everywhere, and these communities are ripe for innovation and fostering successful entrepreneurs.
 So I feel a connection to the Utah community and I’m excited to get involved and get to know it better.”

 So how does one get involved with a foreign community?
 I’m glad you asked.
-Zola will be in town December 2 and is holding open office hours prior to the night’s main event (interested parties can sign up here).
+Zola will be in town December 2 and is holding open office hours prior to the night’s main event.
 If you’re looking to maximize opportunity and catch the ear of somebody fully equipped to get your company off the ground, now’s the time.